makerjeff/woneighty-faces/README.md

 - Serial.write(inByte) writes out the actual character.
 - Serial.print(inByte) writes ou the ASCII character ## (char code)
 - **Serial.SetTimeout() DO NOT USE for direct connection through terminal!
 Times out before you can finish inputting the values.**

+###Node Serial Notes
+- Send data as a string.
+With this current iteration, the Arduino code parses a single value and looks for a ';' terminator.
+- Disable the on 'data' event listener, otherwise it'll FOREVER loop.